evidentlyai/evidently/docs/book/customization/text-comments.md

 """
 ```

-When creating the Report, include the “Comment” Metric and reference the earlier defined text.
+When creating the Report, include the `Comment` Metric and reference the earlier defined text.

 Example: